REAL Women Are Self-Governing

 Self-control or self-governance is the same thing God desires of older men.
 Why does God want this from older believers (in age or spiritual maturity)?
 Because it is linked to verse 1—sound doctrine.
 When you are older in age or spiritual maturity, it makes sense that you should have learned how to act properly.

 “Not given to much wine” is clearly about drinking, a problem in that culture and today.
-It is specifically addressed to older women because it creates a bad example for young women, and it is unfitting for teachers of good things.
+It is addressed explicitly to older women because it creates a bad example for young women, and it is unfitting for teachers of good things.
 Much so-called “help” is given when drinking – think about all the advice that is provided, especially as you get “smarter” due to the influence of alcohol!
 Maybe you do not drink, but I know from my past that when I drank, the curse of alcohol worked on me.
 I was always smarter and better looking when I drank.

 The broader meaning of “not given to much wine” is Self-control.
 Without self-control, you will be operating in the flesh, “Flashing your ME,” which creates problems in any relationship.